cultuurnet/uit-documentatie/content/json-ld/latest/organizers/organizer-address.md

 # Update address

-Update the address information of a place.
+Update the address information of a place in a given language.

-Address is not required, an organizer can only have one address.
+Address is not required, an organizer can only have one address for each language.

 ## HTTP request